How to make your Bloomington job search more successful

 Need to Build Your Skills?

-University Information Technology Services, IT Training & Education, provides workshops on more than 80 topics including training on Word and other Microsoft Office programs.
-These workshops are available at a moderate cost.
-Visit: ittraining.iu.edu for additional information.
+University Information Technology Services, IT Training & Education, provides self-study training on many topics including Word and other Microsoft Office programs.
+These are either free or at a moderate cost.
+Visit the UITS IT Training website for additional information.

 Additional Resources and Assistance